Trayauraus/World_Of_Wonders/README.md

 **World of Wonders (WoW)** is a 2D indie platforming adventure made in the **Godot Game Engine**.
 In this adventure, you play as a bunny hopping away from certain death and staying alive, while ensuring you avoid the "black plague", all while climbing a Volcano.

-The project originally started on Godot 4.3 as *Land of Tales* and *Land of Wonders* before being rebranded to World of Wonders to create the "WoW" acronym.
+The project originally started on Godot 4.3 as *Land of Tales* and then moved to *Land of Wonders* before being rebranded to World of Wonders to create the "WoW" acronym.

 ## Game Features
 * **Discord RPC Support:** Communicates with Discord to update your play status and share your current level.